 Six amino acid transporters have been identified in the Plasmodium genome.
 However, there locations are not known.
 Pfmdr-1 has been localized to the food vacuole membrane and is a member of the ATP-binding cassette (ABC) transporter superfamily.
 Some ABC transporters function to translocate polypeptides across membranes.
 For example, the STE6 gene of yeast transports the a-type mating factor (a 12 amino acid peptide).
 Pfmdr-1 can complement the STE6 gene (Volkman 1995) indicating that it could function to pump small peptides into the parasite cytoplasm.
 However, more recent data indicate that Pfmdr-1 likely functions to import solutes, including drugs, into the food vacuole (Rohrbach 2006).

 In summary, a likely scenario for the complete digestion of hemoglobin consists of the concerted actions of plasmepsins, falcipains and falcilysin leading to the production of small peptides.
 The small peptides are then converted into amino acids or dipeptides which are then converted in amino acids.
-Some of the small peptides may be pumped out of the food vacuole into the parasite cytoplasm via PfCRT using an electrochemical proton gradient.
+Small peptides and dipeptides not completely coverted to amino acids within the food vacuole may be translocated into the parasite cytoplasm via PfCRT using an electrochemical proton gradient.
 Peptides and di-peptides are converted to amino acids in the cytoplasm with the abundant amino peptidases.